asierba/validations-fp/README.md

 The idea is to implement error handling it in different ways.
 Split this in 4 iterations

-Iteration 1: Use exceptions
+1. Using Exceptions
-Iteration 2: Options
+1. Using Option
-Iteration 3: Either
+1. Using Either
-Iteration 4: Validated from cats
+1. Using Validated from cats

 At the end of each iteration reflect.
 Do you like prefer way of doing error handling or the previous one?
 Why?
 Which are the tradeoffs of using different approaches?